The Local Sprawl

 Dangers of the Sprawl

-that the purpose of the False-life was to act as protectors or security long ago.
-Now, they act as
+that the original purpose of the False-life was to act as protectors or as a ancient security

-folklore.
-Rumors of their capabilities range from entire False-life armies materializing out of thin air, to sewing a pestilence that turns humans into more of them.
-They are capable of great
+their capabilities range from entire False-life armies materializing out of thin air, to

+massive engines of destruction that breath a pestilence that turns humans into more of

-destruction, and if encountered, the best tactic is to avoid them if possible.
+surprising durability.
+If encountered, the best tactic is to avoid them if possible.
+If that is

-of life, one they beleive supirior to either false life or humanity.
-In essence, they are a race of individuals who have become monstrous via their madness for cybernetic
+one they believe superior to either the Lifeless or Humanity.
+In essence, they are a

+collective of individuals who have become monstrous via their madness for cybernetic

 enhancement.
-Most of these silicone creatures go so far with their enhancement that they appear
+Most of these hybrids go so far with their enhancement that they appear

 no longer human.
-It is recommended that these be shot on sight if the advantage is available.
+It is recommended that these be shot on sight if the advantage is

 |Another near-human tribe that is not overly hostile to humanity, but because of their

 external similarities to false-life, they do not associate with humans who view them as